 Gross Operating Income

-Investment properties can gain income from sources other than rent, which makes this formula something Capitol Heights real estate investors need to know.
+Investment properties can gain income from sources other than rent, which makes this formula something Waldorf MD real estate investors need to know.
 This could include storage or parking fees, laundry facility income.
 To calculate the gross operating income (GOI), subtract the credit and vacancy losses from the gross potential income.

 At Simple Homebuyers we are happy to guide you through these and all of the other formulas investors need to know.
-Familiarity with these formulas helps Capitol Heights real estate investors and when fully understood they can be quite exciting!
+Familiarity with these formulas helps Waldorf MD real estate investors and when fully understood they can be quite exciting!
 Get started by calling Simple Homebuyers at 240-776-2887 or sending us a message today!